Tuesday, October 23, 2012

 The Science, coming from long and painful work formerly created by the Diviners [Devins], or if one wants, Astrologers, Physonomancers, Palmists, Geomancers, Cartonomancers, and even Savants, in all the branches of Divination or the science of results [resultats].
 Today it is ignorance, laziness, poverty, and drunkenness that create the so-called [prétendus] Diviners [Devins] and Divineresses [Divineresses].

-For 30 years there is little that I have not been acquainted with [connus], I say not only in Paris, but in the major part of Europe.
-Both arose on the same pivot; some, who are by no means Diviners, take a road so as to seem such to their Consultants; because all the rest of Society, describing them, makes them absolutely nothing.
-A feature common to some that I am going to report does not hold in the copy [rapporter ne tient pas à la copie], because I am not a demonographer.
+For 30 years there are few that I have not known [il y en a peu que je n’aye connus], I say not only in Paris, but in the major part of Europe.
+These all arose from the same central point [montés sur le même pivot]; some, who are certainly not Diviners, take a route to appear as such to their Consultants; because all the rest of Society, describing them, does nothing for them at all.
+A trait common to several that I am going to report is that it does not add up [ne tient pas à la copie], because I am not a demonographer.
+[Thanks to Patreekotheartist for the translation of this paragraph.]

-When a naive person goes to the homes of these ignorants, his manner very determined to discover whether or not they are Diviners, he will not realize that this is already the beginning of insanity; for it is necessary, in going either to a savant or an ignorant, not to be preoccupied: to put oneself on one’s guard before one’s enemy arrives, I say, so as to fight one on one [seul à seul], is the nicolade [perhaps rigolade, joke] that announces the loser, or at least the childish fear of not being victorious.
+When a naive person goes to the homes of these ignorants, his manner very determined to discover whether or not they are Diviners, he will not realize that this is already the beginning of insanity; for it is necessary, in going either to a savant or an ignorant, not to be preoccupied: to put oneself on one’s guard before one’s enemy arrives, I say, so as to fight one on one [seul à seul], is the nicolade [perhaps rigolade, joke.
+Added Oct 2024: Patreekotheartist suggests nike=victory + accolade, i.e. "to wear an air of victory."
+He adds: This is supported by the "vaincu" and "vainqueur" and "Champion" in the lines that follow.
+The passage seems to be advising to not be nervous, adversarial, or overly confident as the "Sorceress" will see this as weakness.]

 But in good faith, let us return to - reason; is it the Devil who comes to blow in the ears of the so-called Diviner, the whole history of our life?
 It would be stupid to think that way: it is, says a devotee of our madnesses [amateur de nos folies], the science that makes them speak; but these so-called Diviners and Divineresses are so ignorant as not to know even the letters which appear in their names [entrent dans leurs noms].
 Finally, shall we say, how, and by what means do they forecast the things that happen?
 Listen to the truth; it is our ignorance that makes them learned, and not the science, which communicates only on critical points of the previous day [points aigues des veilles] and the fatigue.